 I was born in Manila, Philippines, but grew up in Richmond, Virginia.
 After I graduated from high school, I went to college in North Carolina and eventually accepted a job in New York City.
 Three years later, I decided to become a full-time freelance writer and moved to East Africa to live with my boyfriend.
 In short, it’s been a while since I’ve spent much time at home.

-This past holiday season, I extended my vacation until the end of January.
-But instead of traveling to another state or going abroad, I figured this would be the perfect time to reacquaint myself with my hometown through the ultimate staycation.
+This past holiday season, I accepted a press trip and extended my vacation in Richmond until the end of January.
+I figured this would be the perfect time to reacquaint myself with my hometown through the ultimate staycation.
 I expected to spend a few nights at a hotel I’d never stayed at before, but otherwise, I thought everything else about the city would be pretty much the same.
 I couldn’t have been more wrong.

 I stumbled upon rising neighborhoods that even I, as a local, knew very little about.
 Over the years, the area has become so much more than male-dominated craft breweries and Virginia Commonwealth University, which sprawls through downtown.
 There’s a newfound inclusivity and sophistication.
 From all the female bosses making a statement to the array of LGBTQ pride events around town, Richmond has come a long way.